 Essential techniques, recipes, and more!

-Here's a pro tip for those who want to get the job done even faster: You don't have to wait for a huge pot of water to boil.
-Using a skillet and just enough water to cover the noodles is a better way to go.
+Here's a pro tip for those who want to get the job done even sooner: You don't have to heat up a huge pot of water.
+Using a skillet and just enough water to cover the noodles is a better way to get water boiling fast, while the extra starchiness in a smaller volume of pasta water will help you achieve a more emulsified sauce.

 Fast and Easy Pasta With Blistered Cherry Tomato Sauce